Infanticide (zoology): Infanticide by parents and caregivers

 Filial infanticide occurs when a parent kills its own offspring.
 Both male and female parents have been observed to do this, as well as sterile worker castes in some eusocial animals.
 Filial infanticide is also observed as a form of brood reduction in some birds species, such as the white stork.
 This may be due to a lack of siblicide in this species.

 Maternal

 Maternal infanticide occurs when newborn offspring are killed by their mother.
 This is sometimes seen in pigs, a behavior known as savaging, which affects up to 5% of gilts.
-Similar behavior has been observed in various animals such as rabbits, hamsters, humans and burying beetles.
+Similar behavior has been observed in various animals such as rabbits, hamsters, burying beetles, mice and humans.

 Paternal

 Paternal infanticide—where fathers eat their own offspring—may also occur.
 When young bass hatch from the spawn, the father guards the area, circling around them and keeping them together, as well as providing protection from would-be predators.
 After a few days, most of the fish will swim away.
 At this point the male's behavior changes: instead of defending the stragglers, he treats them as any other small prey, and eats them.